axelo/opinionated-music-cast-remote/README.md

 Start the frontend dev-server

-    yarn --cwd backend start
+    yarn --cwd frontend start

-Open the browser on `http://localhost:3000`
+Open a browser at `http://localhost:3000`